Spring, with all of its fresh new growth, is the ideal time to start your homegrown fruit and vegetable garden!

 Long-Season Vegetables & Herbs for Spring Planting

-Spring brings a guarantee of rainy days and chilly evenings, but nevertheless, March and April are the perfect time to plant cooler season crops.
-Members of the Brassica family and root vegetables can tolerate dips in nighttime temperatures without issue and benefit from having more time in the ground at the beginning of the growing season so that they have ample time to mature before Summer and Fall harvest.
+Members of the Brassica family and root vegetables can tolerate dips in nighttime temperatures without issue, plus they benefit from having more time in the ground at the beginning of the growing season so that they have ample time to mature before Summer and Fall harvest.
 Plant longer-season Spring veggies where they can enjoy sunlight and regular water, and ideally where the canopy of larger Summer veggies can give them a bit of shade during the hottest months of Summer.

-Sow from Seed: Beets, Carrots, Chard, Fava Beans, Kolrahbi, Parsley, Fennel
+Beets, Carrots, Chard, Fava Beans, Kohlrabi, Parsley, Fennel

-Fruiting trees and berries arrive in stores in early Spring, which is when our selection is at its largest!
-Spring is a phenomenal time to plant fruiting trees, shrubs, and herbaceous plants because the rain and cool soil temperatures will make sure they have time to set a strong foundation of roots before the heat arrives in Summer.
-Plus planting in Spring rather than Fall means you get to enjoy the first fruits produced by your plants that year!
+Spring is excellent for planting fruiting trees, shrubs, and herbaceous plants because the rain and cool soil temperatures give them time to set a strong foundation of roots before the heat arrives in Summer.
+Most berries and fruits flower in the Spring, so planting them early gives them time to set flowers and then fruit without the disturbance of a later season move.
+Plus, planting in Spring rather than Fall means you get to enjoy the first fruits produced by your plants the same year!

 Learn more about how to grow the best backyard berries in the Pacific Northwest!

-Plant as Starts: Apples, Cherries, Peaches, Pears, Plums, Blackberries, Grapes, Marionberries, Raspberries, Strawberries, Olives
+Apples, Cherries, Peaches, Pears, Plums, Olives, Grapes, Kiwis, Blueberries, Blackberries, Marionberries, Raspberries, Strawberries

 Spring Edible Planting & Care Tips

-Plant Spring edibles into soil in the ground, raised beds, or containers that has been amended with high-quality organic compost, chicken manure, or worm castings to help reinvigorate the soil for the season.
+Plant Spring edibles in the ground, raised beds, or containers into soil or planting mix that has been amended with high-quality organic compost, chicken manure, or worm castings to help feed and invigorate the soil for the season.

-Feed young plants when they have at least four sets of true leaves with a gentle, granular organic starter fertilizer or vegetable fertilizer.
-As the season continues, supplement with liquid organic fertilizer and add a layer of organic mulch to help suppress weeds and conserve water.
+Feed young plants when they have at least four sets of true leaves with a gentle, granular organic starter fertilizer or organic vegetable fertilizer.
+As the season continues, continue to feed with a granular fertilizer and supplment with liquid organic fertilizer for easily accessible nutrition.
+Add a layer of organic mulch once plants as plants mature to help suppress weeds and conserve water.

 For more information about growing veggies, herbs, and fruit, check out our comprehensive edible gardening blog!